CULT 3024 Crime, Media, Culture

 Coordinator Ken Yates Opens in new window

 Description There is a close relationship between representations of crime in mass and social media, and policy and legal responses to crime.
 Media consumers are producing and circulating content about crime and criminality through new media technologies, and some are using social media and the internet to engage in new forms of criminality.
-In this unit, we explore the complex role of mass media and 'new' media in debates over crime and crime control, and the facilitation of criminality by media technologies.
+In this subject, we explore the complex role of mass media and 'new' media in debates over crime and crime control, and the facilitation of criminality by media technologies.
 This means studying contemporary media theory and its relevance for criminology, and the effects of social media and computing technology on representations and practices of criminality.
-The unit maintains a strong focus on the ways in which media and culture informs crime policy and criminal justice processes.
+The subject maintains a strong focus on the ways in which media and culture informs crime policy and criminal justice processes.

 School Social Sciences